 Frequently Asked Questions

 How does Beat the Box work in padel?
-Players are divided into boxes of four and play a three-round round-robin within their box.
-After Stage 1, players regroup by finishing position — all first-place finishers enter the Gold box, all second-place enter Silver, and so on.
+Players are divided into boxes of 4 or 6 and play a mini round-robin within their box.
+After Stage 1, players regroup by finishing position into new performance boxes.
 Stage 2 repeats the round-robin within the new boxes.

 What is the difference between Beat the Box and Americano?
 Americano rotates all players through one shared pool with random or round-robin pairings.
 Beat the Box creates small competitive pods that regroup by performance after Stage 1.
-The key advantage is that the best players are guaranteed to face each other in Stage 2's Gold box, which produces a more meaningful final ranking.
+The key advantage is that Stage 2 creates tighter performance boxes, which makes the final stretch more meaningful.

 How long does a Beat the Box session take?
-With 32 points per match, each match runs about 20-25 minutes.
-Six matches across two stages plus a regrouping break puts the total session at roughly 2-3 hours.
-Dropping to 24 points per match shortens it to about 90 minutes to 2 hours.
+With 24 points per match, each match runs about 15-20 minutes.
+Four-player boxes play six rounds across two stages plus the regrouping break, usually around 90 minutes to 2 hours.
+Six-player boxes run longer because each stage has five rounds.

 Can you play Beat the Box with 10 players?
 Not cleanly.
-The format requires boxes of exactly four players, so 10 does not divide evenly.
+Ten players does not split into the supported 4- or 6-player box layouts.
 Your best option is to add two more players to reach 12 or remove two to reach 8.
 For groups of 10, Americano or Round Robin handle the count more naturally.